 Derbyshire is renowned for its stunning and diverse landscapes, which underpin a valuable leisure and tourism industry.
-It is a national leader in minerals production, exhibiting a wealth and diversity of important mineral resources, which bring significant benefits to the county in terms of jobs and economic prosperity and also from the environmental value of restored sites.
+The underlying mineral resources have, to a large degree, helped shape these landscapes.
+The county is a national leader in minerals production, exhibiting a wealth and diversity of important mineral resources, which bring significant benefits to the area and the UK as a whole in terms of jobs and economic prosperity and the many products derived from minerals which underpin our modern way of life.
+Appropriately restored mineral sites have also been of benefit to the environment and biodiversity interests and from the new uses which have been made of restored sites.
 Mineral development can also bring negative impacts, particularly in terms of the social and environmental impact of extracting the minerals.